davidj-brewster/video-to-keyframes/README.md

     --target-frames 8  input.mp4 output/
 ```

-<summary>Expand to see a visual representations of the processing flow
+<summary>Expand to see a visual representation and sample execution outputs of the processing flow
 </summary>

 <details>